suffs811/web-extensions/library-search/README.md

 # Library Search - Chrome Extension
+> currently pending review on the Chrome Extension store
 --------------
 This extension allows you to write or paste words into a text area and then search for them in Google Scholar